hyperledger/fabric-sdk-java/README.md

     <dd>v1.0.0</dd>
 </dl>

 Pleases provide as much information that you can with the issue you're experiencing: stack traces logs.

+Please provide the output of **java -XshowSettings:properties -version**

 Logging for the SDK can be enabled with setting environment variables:

 ORG_HYPERLEDGER_FABRIC_SDK_LOGLEVEL=TRACE